Sign In Forgot Password

 Congregation Dorshei Tzedek is dedicated to creating a caring and inclusive community.
 We affirm the idea that every human being is created b’tzelem Elohim, “in God’s image,” and is thus deserving of care and respect.
 Our Welcoming One Another guidelines are intended to help us greet one another with that sense of care.

-If you have feedback or questions about our inclusion work, or would like to be involved in our Inclusion Committee, please email office@dorsheitzedek.org.
+If you have feedback or questions about our inclusion work, please email office@dorsheitzedek.org.

 Physical access to our prayer, school, and event spaces: